FREVA-CLINT/freva/docs/source/FrevaCli.rst

 The entries are sorted by their ``id``.
-For example you can query the full configuration by given the id:
+For example you can query the full configuration by giving the id:

 .. code:: bash